saisyam/ticket/README.md

 # Ticket
-Ticket is a ticket management system built on FastAPI, SQL Alchemy, Celery, PostgreSQL and ReactJS
+Ticket is a ticket management system built on FastAPI, SQL Alchemy, PostgreSQL and PReact